AI Agent Pricing

 Seat + agent fee

-Traditional user seats plus additional per-agent charge
+Traditional user seats plus a per-agent charge

 Base + per-outcome